Playa Provisions Enlivens a quiet Westside Beach Community

 And, as all of the concepts the couple yearned to create “made perfect sense” for a beach community, they brought them together in one location.

-The idea, Williamson explains, was to create “something really casual and approachable, with food that people want to eat when they are at the beach.
-We just thought that it was a perfect scenario, a place to stop in on your way [there].”
+The idea, Brooke Williamson explains, was to create “something really casual and approachable, with food that people want to eat when they are at the beach.
+We just thought that it was a perfect scenario, a place to stop in on your way there.”